skykhs3/skykhs3.github.io/_posts/2025-04-07-retrospective-kakao-impact.md

 brotli is newer and usually compresses better than gzip.<br/>

 **2. ETag – File version checker**<br/>
-It’s like a unique ID for each version of a file.<br/>
+It's like a unique ID for each version of a file.<br/>
-If the file hasn’t changed, the browser can use the cached version instead of downloading again.<br/>
+If the file hasn't changed, the browser can use the cached version instead of downloading again.<br/>

 **3. Last-Modified – Timestamp of the file**<br/>
-The browser asks: “Has this file been updated since last time?”<br/>
+The browser asks: "Has this file been updated since last time?"<br/>
 If not, the server just says "No need to re-download" (sends 304 Not Modified).<br/>

 #### 4.2.2.
 Low-level features (System-level speed boosts)